irena-flextool/flextool/docs/how_to.md

 The model will create a new timeline for this solve with the `new_stepduration`.
 All the timestep map data like `inflow` or `profile` will be either summed or averaged for the new timeline.
 Again, the `new_stepduration` should be multiple of the old step duration.
 If the `block_duration` is not a multiple of the `new_stepduration` the last timestep will be shorter than the rest.
 ![New step duration](./new_stepduration.PNG)

-A sample solve you have actually done already in the tutorial with *5weeks* where the year is represented with five sample weeks.
+The tutorial contains an example of representaive periods under alternative *5weeks* where the year is represented with five sample weeks.
 It is done with the `timeblockSet` parameter `block_duration` where instead of choosing the whole timeline by setting the first timestep and the duration of whole timeline, you choose multiple starting points with smaller durations.
 The example for the *5weeks* is below

 ![New step duration](./5weeks.PNG)

 To create investment solve sequence, you have two options:

-- Create manually a series of solves and set the `invest_periods` and `realized_invest_periods` individually for the solves. *How to create a multi year solve* has example of this with the difference that here you use `realized_invest_periods` instead of `realized_periods` and that each of the solves requires the `contains_solve` parameter.
+- Create manually a series of solves and set the `invest_periods` and `realized_invest_periods` individually for the solves.
+[How to create a multi-year model](#How-to-create-a-multi-year-model) has an example of this with the difference that here you use `realized_invest_periods` instead of `realized_periods` and that each of the higher level solves requires the `contains_solve` parameter.

 If you have many splits, this option can get tedious and prone to mistakes.